 At the link below, you will find information published by the UK Health & Safety Executive regarding the responsibilities of companies that operate within the catering and hospitality trade.
 This information directly relates to people who have had an accident whilst staying in a hotel in the UK:

-At the link below, you will find statistics published by the UK Health & Safety Executive pertaining to the occurrence of slips, trips and fall accidents.
+At the link below, you will find statistics published by the UK Health & Safety Executive about the occurrence of slips, trips and fall accidents.
 These statistics show that a slip, trip or fall is the most common type of accident that happens in the UK, including accidents that take place in a hotel.

-Click the link below to read our helpful guide on making a claim after suffering from concussion.
+Click the link below to read our helpful guide on making a claim after suffering from a concussion.

 If you’ve been left with a facial scar after a hotel accident, this guide below could help you in making a claim.

 Have you been injured while in a swimming pool?
 If so, our helpful guide below can tell you everything you need to know about claiming.

 Thank you for reading our guide on hotel accident claims.
 We hope that it’s been helpful to you in claiming your hotel accident compensation.